The course is called Mandatory Leader Training Workshop.

 Exercise 1: The ice breaker

-The opening ice-breaker exercise was exactly the same as 5 years ago.
+The opening ice-breaker exercise was standard fare.

 […]